 So today Justin and I are going to be focusing a lot on the benefits of bone broth.
 But before we get started with the show I wanted to answer some of your questions about going from ketosis, how fat adaption works, my personal experience with these things.
 Because I’m guessing because it’s January some of you guys are new to the podcast and you may not understand all the concepts and you need somebody to walk you through and I would love to be that person.

 So, the first question we had from our community was the fat adaption process versus actual ketosis.
 So, the question is, what’s the difference between fat adaption and ketosis?
-So, the way I see it and it’ll be different depending on who you ask, is that ketosis is the end state.
-So ketosis and the state of being ketogenic is where we want to get to.
-The process of getting to ketosis is the fat adaption stage.
-So we are trying to become fat adapted, which means that we can burn fat as energy quite easily.
+So, the way I see it and it’ll be different depending on who you ask, is that fat adaptation is the end state.
+So ketosis and the state of being ketogenic are the vehicles.
+The end result of consistently being in ketosis is fat adaption, so we are trying to become fat adapted, which means that we can burn fat as energy quite easily.
 It’s really easy for our body.
-And so the fat adaption process is getting there, and the end result is that we are fat adapted and in a state of ketosis.
+And so ketosis is getting there, and the end result is that we are fat adapted and in a state of ketosis.

 Now, here’s where things get a little bit complicated, or just bear with me.
 So we can be fat adapted but eat carbohydrates and that’s where my carb-up practice takes into effect.
 So if you’ve been eating ketogenic, you are fat adapted, you’re eating keto, life is good.
 You have some carbs, and that moment that you have carbs you’re still fat adapted.
 Your body still knows how to burn fat, but you’re eating carbs.
 So, you ate the carbs, then you get back slowly into fat burning mode.
 You’re still fat adapted throughout that entire experience until you get back into ketosis.
 Now that process should take about 24 hours, so we’re not talking about days of keto flu and craziness, but that’s kind of how I see the difference.